 Many of the portraits commissioned from around the world are created from live sittings.
 These take place either here in the U.K. or the artist can fly out to the sitter.
 When the sitter is unable to travel portraits are created from photographs which are sometimes combined with Skype calls.

 Tom Lloyd-Butler came over to the UK for his portraits because he felt that “there is obviously a longer running and deeper tradition of portraiture in the UK, that has resulted in greater complexities in the composition of the subject, as well as mise en scene”

-He was interested in commissioning a portrait of his late mother from a small black and white photograph because “She was among the last of the greatest generation, whose grit, grace and glory was forged by hardship, by war and triumph.
+Initially he was interested in commissioning a portrait of his late mother from a small black and white photograph.
+He was particularly keen to do it because she was “among the last of the greatest generation, whose grit, grace and glory was forged by hardship, by war and triumph.
 Their virtues and her virtues are being lost to this world.
 In a small way, I want to keep those virtues alive with memories, words and imagery.”